 To help minimize potential exposure of patients and staff to COVID-19, we may be able to schedule your visit through telehealth.
-This means that, instead of coming to our health centers for your visit, our providers will reach you at or near the time of your scheduled appointment.
+This means that, instead of coming into one of our health centers for your visit, one of our providers will see you virtually for your scheduled appointment.

 Birth control starts, problems and renewals

 How to Prepare for my At Home Telehealth Appointment

 Here are some helpful tips that will help make your Telehealth visit successful:

 In order to make an appointment, you must call 1.800.230.PLAN (7526) or 518.434.5678.
 Appointments book out about a day or so depending on need.
 Once you have an appointment, UHPP will send a link to your email address and/or by text.
 You can access this link either through your smart phone or a computer.
 No app is needed.

 You must have access to the internet via a stable connection to connect to your appointment.

 About 15 minutes prior to your scheduled time, open the link to your appointment.
 To do so, you must use one of the following browsers: Google Chrome, Firefox or Safari.
 Once you are connected, be sure to allow microphone and video access.
 Once you are in, you will be placed in a “virtual waiting room” and will get “checked in” by a staff person.
 They will do your intake, take your insurance and/or financial information, and get you ready for the visit.
 If you do not have insurance, UHPP will explore alternative payment options for you.

 After “check-in” you will be placed in the “back waiting room” while you wait for the provider.
 This can take up to 10 minutes.